blue-oil/blueoil/docs/tutorial/image_cls.md

 - Run inference script

     Explore into the `output/python` directory, and
-    run `run.py` and inference result is saved in `./output/output.json`.
+    run `run.py`.
+Inference result is saved in `./output/output.json`.

-    Note: If you run the script for the first time, you have to setup a python environment (2.7 or 3.5+) and install requirements python packages.
+    Note: If you run the script for the first time, you have to setup a python environment (2.7 or 3.5+) and install the required python packages.

       $ cd {output/python directory}
       $ sudo pip install -r requirements.txt  # only the first time